Travel and mileage make up a significant tax deduction for landlords. Keep detailed records using software like Landlord Studio.

 The travel expense must be incurred within the tax year for which you’re making the claim.

-Using software like Landlord Studio, which has a built-in mileage log for taxes, will save you time and simplify the process of tracking your travel and mileage expenses.
+Your accounting software should have a built-in mileage tracking tool.
+Landlord Studio for exmple, has an automatic GPS mileage tracker that will save you time and simplify the process of tracking your travel and mileage expenses.
+Claim the maximum allowable deduction at tax time.

 What’s more is that at the end of the tax year, you can instantly generate a mileage report to calculate your overall deduction for the year.
 This report can be generated on any device whenever you need it and all data is securely stored in the cloud for posterity.